Overview: Important Due Dates for 2018 Service Learning

 Service Learning Student Information Form

-All Service Learning participants must complete this form in order if you would like to participate in Service Learning for classroom credit in 2017-2018.
+All Service Learning participants must complete this form in order to participate in Service-Learning for classroom credit in 2018-2019.
 We have multiple service sites that benefit the community and this information will better prepare us to find a match to fit your needs.
-The deadline to sign up for Service Learning is Monday, February 20th at 5:00 PM.
+The deadline to sign up for Service-Learning is Monday, October 2nd at 5:00 PM.

 Service Learning Project Agreement